msaelices/mojo-websockets/README.md

 ## Acknowledgments

-We have taken a lot of code from the amazing [lightbug_http](https://github.com/saviorand/lightbug_http) project.
+* We have taken a lot of code from the amazing [lightbug_http](https://github.com/saviorand/lightbug_http) project.

-Also, we took inspiration and some code from the [python-websockets](https://github.com/websockets) project, specially for implementing the [WebSocket Sans/IO layer](https://websockets.readthedocs.io/en/stable/howto/sansio.html) and their tests.
+* We took inspiration and some code from the [python-websockets](https://github.com/websockets) project, specially for implementing the [WebSocket Sans/IO layer](https://websockets.readthedocs.io/en/stable/howto/sansio.html) and their tests.
+* We are using the [io_uring](https://github.com/dmitry-salin/io_uring/) library for the I/O operations concurrency.

 ## License